 Okay, let’s get to the nitty-gritty details.
 We’ll start with the much-improved rewards program.

 Previously, with the Discover More card, you only got .25 percent cash back on the first $3,000 in purchases.
 But now, you get a full 1 percent on all your purchases.
 No thresholds to reach!

-In addition, the Discover it student card offers 5 percent cash back on rotating categories.
-You can earn 5 percent Cashback Bonus on up to $1,500 in popular categories, such as gas, home improvement, restaurants, and more.
+In addition, the Discover it for Students card offers 5 percent cash back on rotating categories.
+You can earn 5 percent Cashback Bonus on up to $1,500 in popular categories, such as gas, online shopping, restaurants, and more.
 Once you exceed the cap, you earn 1 percent cash back.
 You do have to sign up quarterly to be eligible for the bonus category rewards.
 But don’t worry.
 It’s simple to sign up.